 A lone samurai making his way home late at night meets a defenseless woman.
 So begins the horror of Kaneto Shindô’s tale of ghosts, vengeance, and the wrongs visited upon women by entitled men.

 The short-lived television program Space: 1999 taught us many things about our depressing universe.
 Chief among its concerns: reminding us every week that our fellow inhabitants of the galaxy are at least as awful as we are, only with magic powers.
 Space: 1999 taught me two valuable lessons.
 The first is that space is depressingContinue reading “Space 1999: Aliens Are Jerks”

-This movie has a lot of charm.
-There are the wondrous conventions of Sixties scifi: bold colors and sleek design, underwater cities built in miniature, torpedo battles, a safety-striped submarine, and even a Nehru-suited mad man.
-But Sonny Chiba is the most charming thing in Terror Beneath The Sea.
+Terror Beneath The Sea is a movie with a lot of charm.
+There are bold colors and sleek design, underwater cities built in miniature, torpedo battles, a safety-striped submarine, and even a Nehru-suited mad man

 This isn’t really a Donnie Yen movie in the way Donnie Yen has been presenting himself in the last five or ten years.
 There is nary an open shirt, motorcycle jacket, or MMA throwdown in sight.